How Long Should You Stay in A Hot Tub?

 Can you stay in a hot tub for 2 hours?

-A healthy adult may be able to stay in a hot tub for 2 hours or more but the risks are not really worth it.
-You are far better to stay in for 20 minutes or so and then get out for 10 minutes before returning to give your body time to cool down.
+A healthy adult may be able to stay in a hot tub for two hours or more, but the risks are not really worth it.
+It is far better to stay in for 20 minutes or so and then get out for 10 minutes before returning to give your body time to cool down.

 How long can you stay in a hot tub at 100 degrees?

-Normal blood temperature is 98.6ºF so if the hot tub temperature is 100 degrees over time your body temperature is likely to increase so even a young, fit adult should not stay in for more than 30 minutes.
+Normal blood temperature is 98.6ºF, so if the hot tub temperature is 100 degrees over time, your body temperature is likely to increase.
+Even a young, fit adult should not stay in for more than 30 minutes.

-Is it OK to hot tub every day?
+Is it OK to use a hot tub every day?

 Further reading